 3. Education for all

-Easy accessibility and financial affordability are two of the biggest challenges of traditional education system.
-With ridiculously expensive tuition fees for higher education along with the fierce competitiveness of job market out there, technological disruption is the only ray of hope for many ambitious students.
+Easy accessibility and financial affordability are two of the biggest challenges of the traditional education system.
+With ridiculously expensive tuition fees for higher education along with the fierce competitiveness of the job market out there, technological disruption is the only ray of hope for many ambitious students.
 Technologies like AR and VR or online learning like Small Private Online Courses (SPOCs) or Massive Open Online Course (MOOCs) offer effective alternatives to traditional teaching.
 These methods have created waves in EdTech industry attracting several investors to invest in such ventures and educational initiatives.

 4. Standardisation of EdTech curriculum

 Another important issue in learning is the lack of standardisation of teaching courses.
-In the race of being unique the current educational bodies have failed to define a standard curriculum.
+In the race of being unique, the current educational bodies have failed to define a standard curriculum.
 While it is easier to follow a structured and standardised curriculum, it also helps for a majority of students to become more organised and disciplined.
-Again, the use of tech in education is meaningless without a strong emphasis of learning and social and emotional well-being.
+Again, the use of tech in education is meaningless without a strong emphasis on learning and social and emotional well-being.
 Experiential learning in such cases is like a band-aid to the lack of normalization of various course curricula and AR can play a major role to bridge this gap.

 5. AI and blackboards go hand-in-hand

 Even though implementing AI has gained momentum over time, it does not in any way diminish the role of a teacher in the classroom.
-Teachers continue to play the significant role facilitating how to build communication skills, learn team building, teach complex social interaction, self-awareness, empathy and many more skills.
+Teachers continue to play the significant role in facilitating how to build communication skills, learn team building, teach complex social interaction, self-awareness, empathy, and many more skills.
 Bringing AI and AR technologies in the classroom can “add” to the content in the physical world without the need to disrupt anything.

 6. Country’s grand AI dreams